 Short and Sweet

 Snowmobile tour outfitters provide the gear you need to stay warm and comfy, but some riders just aren’t in it for the long haul.
 Fortunately, there are many easily accessible short trails scattered around the state.
-Bear Lodge Mountains in northern Wyoming feature a convenient system of loops that wind around hills and through valleys.
+Bear Lodge Mountains in northern Wyoming features a convenient system of loops that wind around hills and through valleys.
 To those who want to stay as close to civilization as possible, rent a snowmobile in Pinedale — the machines are allowed on the town streets!
 Casper is also a great option for sledding near civilization.

 A network of historical trails run through Casper, rutted traces of the pioneers’ westward expansion.
-Today, the Bureau of Land Management, the National Historic Trails Center Foundation and the City of Casper maintain the trails, and wintertime visitors can explore the area by snowmobile.
-Read up on the trails’ history at the National Historic Trails Interpretive Center Casper before heading out to the Casper Mountain system.
+Today, the Bureau of Land Management, the National Historic Trails Center Foundation, and the City of Casper maintain the trails, and wintertime visitors can explore the area by snowmobile.
+Read up on the trail’s history at the National Historic Trails Interpretive Center Casper before heading out to the Casper Mountain system.